DayFlowCalendar Component

 style={{ height: 1000, backgroundColor: '#f5f5f5' }}

-/>You can also add custom CSS classes via className, which will be appended to the base calendar-container class:
+/>You can also add custom CSS classes via className, which will be appended to the base df-calendar-container class:

-The sidebar is controlled by the useSidebar option passed to useCalendarApp:
+The sidebar is added by installing the @dayflow/plugin-sidebar plugin:

 const calendar = useCalendarApp({